papermerge/documentation/docs/settings/auth.md

 ## AUTH__LDAP_USER_DN_FORMAT

-Format of distingueshed name to the user entry.
+Format of distinguished name to the user entry.
 The "{username}" literal is used as placeholder; in other words you mark the part of the DN where actual username will be placed with "{username}" string.
 Example:

     PAPERMERGE__AUTH__LDAP_USER_DN_FORMAT="uid={username},ou=People,dc=ldap,dc=trusel,dc=net"